zyiu/sp18-hw2/README.md

 end
 ```

-Since our method is named `index`, the default behavior is the automatically render the view called `index.html.erb`.
+Since our method is named `index`, the default behavior is to automatically render the view called `index.html.erb`.
 Remember this well because you will very rarely see the explicit `render` statement again.

 ## Alright, lets get crackin':